Lake Como vs Tuscany vs the Amalfi Coast, Choosing Your Italian Summer comparison hero

 Rosewood Castiglion del Bosco

-"Massimo Ferragamo's 5,000-acre estate in Val d'Orcia — Rosewood manages it.
-Twenty-three suites and ten villas, plus a private golf club.
-The grandest country e"
+"Massimo Ferragamo's 5,000-acre estate in Val d'Orcia, Rosewood manages it.
+Twenty-three suites plus estate villas and a private golf club.
+The grandest country estate in Tuscany."

 Belmond Castello di Casole